Connection to education, training, data, experts and more

 Among the resources the Greater Raritan Workforce Development Board offers is SkillUp Greater Raritan, a vast online learning portal available for free to all residents of Hunterdon and Somerset counties.
 A link is also under the Resources tab of the website.
 This video provides an excellent introduction as well.
 Watch it and start learning from home.

+All unemployment-related services are being done online or through the call centers.
 Customers who need to file new unemploymentclaims are asked to apply online at https://myunemployment.nj.gov.

 Customers unable to access the Internet should call the following numbers: North Jersey, 201-601-4100; Central Jersey, 732-761-2020; Southern Jersey: 856-507-2340.